 To define the conservation elements, a "coarse filter/fine filter" approach (Jenkins 1976, Noss 1987, Hunter 1990) was adapted to the ecoregion.
 This approach has been used extensively for regional and local landscape assessments since the 1970s.
-"Coarse-filter" focal ecological resources typically include all of the major ecosystem types within the assessment landscape.
+"Coarse filter" focal ecological resources typically include all of the major ecosystem types within the assessment landscape.
 Next, one poses the question: if all major ecosystem types are managed and conserved in sufficient area and landscape configuration, which of the "vulnerable" species will have sufficient habitat addressed by the assessment?
 For this REA, vulnerable species were those meeting a set of criteria proposed to and accepted by the AMT (see below Fine-filter section).
 Those species that are not adequately addressed through ecosystem-scale management are included as additional foci for assessment - the "fine filter" (see below).
 This approach, therefore, sets up a multi-level strategy to define an effective focus for assessment.

-Coarse-Filter Elements
+Coarse Filter Elements

-The "coarse filter" includes 19 terrestrial and aquatic ecological system types and communities that express the predominant ecological pattern and dynamics of the ecoregion (Table 2-2).
+The "coarse filter" includes 26 terrestrial and aquatic ecological system types and communities that express the predominant ecological pattern and dynamics of the ecoregion (Table 2-2).
 These classified units a) characterize each component of the ecoregion's conceptual model, b) define the majority of this ecoregion's lands and waters, and c) reflect described ecological types with distributions concentrated within this ecoregion.
 NatureServe ecological classifications provided the basis for several existing national or regional map products (e.g., NatureServe national map, ReGAP in CA and SW region, LANDFIRE) and may be readily reconciled with locally-desired classification systems for ecological sites and plant communities.
 NatureServe databases and existing map products were used to establish the proposed list of these core CEs, which was then refined during the assessment process.
 Appendix B Section B-1.1 includes an annotated listing for each of the coarse filter units, along with detailed conceptual models.
+A list of seven soils types of conservation concern were also identified using BLM criteria.